 As a child, I witnessed domestic violence in my home.
 My father emotionally and physically abused my mother, creating an environment of fear and unpredictability.
 These experiences, though I was very young, didn’t simply fade away.
 They lingered as vivid flashbacks well into my adulthood.

 For years, I secretly believed these experiences had irreparably damaged me.
-I struggled with depression as a teenager and was later diagnosed with bulimia nervosa, which eventually evolved into binge eating.
+I struggled with depression as a teenager and was later diagnosed with bulimia nervosa, which eventually evolved into binge and emotional eating.
 I felt broken, with little hope of being able to change.

 Whilst I had many experiences in my journey that contributed to my progress in different ways, my own childhood trauma wasn’t even on my radar when I experienced a profound shift.
 While listening to an interview with an eating disorder specialist, I heard them list various experiences that could contribute to eating disorders.
 When they mentioned witnessing domestic abuse, I felt an overwhelming surge of emotion.
 Tears flowed as I finally felt seen and validated.
 What I had experienced was real, and its impact on my life was recognised.